Home > Switzerland Travel: What You Need to Know About Swiss Visas

 How do I apply for a Switzerland visa?

-Switzerland offers several visa types depending on the purpose of your visit.
-Regardless of the specific type of visa you’ll be applying for, the process follows the same simple steps.
+Switzerland has different types of visas depending on the purpose of your trip.
+No matter which specific type of visa you are going to apply for, the process follows the same simple steps.

-• Determine which visa you’ll need (the most common is a Swiss visitor visa or tourist visa).
+• Determine which visa you’ll need (the most common is a Short-Stay (Type-C) Schengen Visa for tourism/business trips).

 • Gather all of the required documents.
-Your visa center or consulate will give you a list of the documents you’ll need to provide.
+Your visa center or consulate will give you a list of the documents you’ll need to provide as part of your application.

 • Book an appointment at a visa center or consulate in your country of residence.